araneeskhan/WanCloud-Task/README.md

 - **React Router**: Enables dynamic routing for navigation between different pages.
 - **CSS**: Custom styles for layout and form design.
 - **Toastify**: For showing toast notifications on success or failure.
-- **React-Redux**: To integrate Redux with React components for easy state management.
+- **React-Redux**: To integrate Redux with React components for easy state management and data persistance.

 ## Installation